 1) Launch Photos and pick the snapshot of yours that you want to annotate or doodle on.

 2) I have been handed a cup that really offers itself for some sketching.
-To get to the Markup tool, I first click the edit icon (the switches) located in the bottom settings bar.
+To get to the Markup tool, I first click the edit icon located in the upper right corner of the screen.

 3) From here, we need to go deeper another layer.
 Again sitting at the bottom of the screen, find and touch the white circle with the three dots in its center.
 Does not look like the most intuitive place for Markup, does it?